4.2. The C I/O Functions¶

 }

-Issuing the following compiler command compiles, links, and creates the file main.out from the run-time-support library:
+Issuing the following compiler command compiles, links, and creates the file main.out using the appropriate version of the run-time-support library:

 Hello, world